2½-ton 6×6 truck: GMC M135

-An evolution from their widely successful CCKW, General Motors' successor "Deuce and a Half" 2 1/2-ton M135 was classed as a substitute standard in the US Army after the REO M35 was standardized, and thus was employed in much smaller numbers, but the M135 was also widely used by the Canadian Army.
+An evolution from their widely successful CCKW, General Motors' successor "Deuce and a Half" 2 1/2-ton M135 was classed as a substitute standard in the U.S. Army after the REO M35 was standardized, and thus was employed in much smaller numbers; however, the M135 was also widely used by the Canadian Army.

-The six-wheel M135 cargo / personnel truck featured a 180-inch wheelbase with a single-wheel rear tandem and 11:00x20 size tires, necessitating a wheel well in the cargo bed for clearance.
-The M211 was identical except it had a dual-wheel tandem and smaller 9:00x20 tires.
+The six-wheel M135 cargo / personnel truck featured a 180-inch wheelbase with a single-wheel rear tandem and 11:00×20 size tires, necessitating a wheel well in the cargo bed for clearance.
+The M211 was identical except that it had a dual-wheel tandem and smaller 9:00×20 tires.
 Other dual tandem versions produced were the M217 fuel tanker, M220 shop van, and M222 water tanker, plus the shorter M215 dump truck and M221 tractor with a 168-inch wheelbase.
 The M135 was the only 2 1/2-ton truck of the era designed with an automatic transmission.
-The transmission had 4 speeds and 2 ranges, with a single range transfer case.
+The transmission had 4 speeds and 2 ranges, with a single-range transfer case.

 Bodies

 Cab

-All of the 1940 designs had commercial type closed cabs with minor modifications.
-Variants had an open passenger roof so a ring for a .50 caliber machine gun could be mounted, during World War II approximately one in four trucks had a ring.
-In 1942, to simplify production and reduce shipping height, all manufacturers began to use military style open cabs.
+All of the 1940 designs had commercial-type closed cabs with minor modifications.
+Variants had an open passenger roof so a ring for a .50-caliber machine gun could be mounted; during World War II, approximately one in four trucks had a ring.
+In 1942, to simplify production and reduce shipping height, all manufacturers began to use military-style open cabs.
 Studebaker returned to closed cabs after only 10,000 open cabs were built because the major user USSR preferred closed cabs.
 The post-war M35 and M135 were designed with open cabs and half-doors.
 Most military cabs could mount a machine gun ring.
-The M35 and M135 had removable hard tops available.
+The M35 and M135 had removable hardtops available.